 Student assessment includes an integrated Objective Structured Clinical Examination (iOSCE) during year 3.
 The OSCE stations each consist of a simulated patient encounter during which students may be required to obtain a history, perform aspects of a physical examination, interpret diagnostic tests, provide patient counselling, suggest management or provide answers to questions related to the patient encounter.
 The first iteration provides principally formative evaluation, while the second iteration is a summative evaluation.
 Successful completion of the iOSCE is a requirement for graduation from the MD Program.

 The 13-week Electives course (ELV410Y) takes place largely in the first half of year 4, where students are provided the opportunity to gain exposure to areas of expertise beyond the scope of the core Clerkship and to further enhance their training in sub-disciplines within the major specialties.
 Electives and Selectives in Clerkship must be organized so that by the time of graduation, each student has had an experience in a minimum of three different disciplines, each of which takes place for a minimum of two weeks.
 Note that a discipline is any CaRMS direct-entry program.
-For more on requirements and policies governing electives, refer to the relevant page for your class cohort: Electives (entered Clerkship 2018-2019) or Electives (entering Clerkship 2019-2020 and later).
+For more on requirements and policies governing electives, refer to the Electives page.